Multi-Particle Diffusion Limited Aggregation: Proof of Propositions and

+We first establish Proposition~\ref{pro:encapsulate} and at the end, in Section~\ref{sec:encapsulate2}, we discuss how the proof can be changed to establish Proposition~\ref{pro:encapsulate2}.
 We start describing the overall strategy of the proof, and setting up the notation.
-The main intuition behind the proof is that since $\xi^2(0)$ is initially inside $\ball{R}$ and $\xi^1(0)$ is outside $\ball{\alpha R}$, with $\alpha>1$ being large enough, there is enough space for $\xi^1$ to start growing before noticing the presence of $\xi^2$.
+The main intuition behind the proof is that since $\xi^2(0)$ is initially inside $\ball{r}$ and $\xi^1(0)$ is outside $\ball{\alpha r}$, with $\alpha>1$ being large enough, there is enough space for $\xi^1$ to start growing before noticing the presence of $\xi^2$.
 This gives enough time for $\xi^1$ and $\xi^2$ to get closer to the set predicted by the shape theorem.
 Then we can guarantee that $\xi^1$ can encapsulate $\xi^2$ by letting $\xi^1$ occupy a sequence of growing annulus sectors centered at the origin.
 This is illustrated in Figure~\ref{fig:encapsulate}.

 We now turn to the details of the construction of the annulus sectors.
 Set

 Note that $\delta \leq \frac{1}{\lambda^{1/10}}-1 \land \frac{1}{10}$.
 Define

 The value of $C_n$ is related to the angle of the annulus sector at step $n$, which starts from the angle related to position $x$ and increases until $C_n$ is the full unit circle, according to the norm $|\cdot|$.
 Let $N$ be the step where we obtain the unit circle; i.e., $N$ is the smallest integer so that $C_N=C_{N+1}$.
 Note that